vippsas/vipps-developers/vipps-test-environment.md

 # The Vipps Test Environment (MT)

-The Merchant Test Environment (MT) is available for all Vipps customers.
+The Merchant Test Environment (MT) is available for all Vipps customers with API access.

 <!-- START_TOC -->